Sunday, October 13, 2013

 From there, it was smooth sailing to the star party; I rolled into the park just a wee bit after 6:30 p.m., not too shabby, I thought, given my late arrival in New York.
 What impressed me right off the bat?
 Signs that reminded tourists this was a designated astronomy observing field, and that headlights were to be dimmed when entering.
 On my left was the registration tent.
 Man, was your old Uncle relieved.

 Despite the slightly late hour, there were a couple of ASH folks waiting for Unk at the registration tent.
 They seemed slightly put-out when I requested a T-shirt (I love collecting star party t-shirts), but in retrospect I believe that was just my imagination.
-They may have been put-out, but I believe that had more to do with the weather than with your old Uncle.
+They may have been put-out at my request for some unfathomable reason, but I believe their attitudes had more to do with the weather than with your old Uncle.
 It was not raining, but rain was threatening and from what they said it sounded like there hadn’t been much—if any—viewing Thursday night, either.
 Anyhow, it had been a long day for everybody, I reckon.

 After checking in, I took a turn around the site, starting with the large tent that housed the vendors.
 Not much going on there.
 With evening coming on, the dealers, who included Camera Concepts, Skies Unlimited, and TeleVue, were packing it in.
 I did get the chance to see Vixen’s brand new Sphinx mount, which I’d been curious about.
-I had some questions about it, but the person running the booth, David Nagler I believe, seemed purty busy.
+I had some questions about it, but the person running the booth, David Nagler I believe, seemed distracted--or at least unwilling to pay any heed at all to little old me.
 That was OK; I’d have Saturday to examine the mount and all the other stuff in the tent.
 And there would be more cool stuff the next day.
 I knew Meade Instruments would have their big spread laid out, and I was expecting my friends from Denkmeier, the binoviewer folks, too.

 The more I tramped around the park, the more impressed I became.
 The state of Pennsylvania had set out to build a “dark sky park,” and they were obviously putting time and money into the project.
 It wasn’t just the signs designating the area an astronomical observing field.
 They were in the process of building a nice, big dome appropriate for large Dobsonians, pouring concrete observing pads, and installing electrical power outlets on the field.
 Maybe I should take back all those mean things I’d said about Yankees over the years?
 Nah, didn't want to be too hasty.